 - 1. With the engine off, loosen the adjustor on the lever. - 2.
 Loosen the jam nut of the adjuster on the caliper. - 3.
-Turn the adjuster (bolt) CW (clockwise) by hand till the pad touch the brake disc, turn the adjuster bolt CCW (counterclockwise) by 1/4 to one turn for 10 to 20mm free play at the end of the parking lever. - 4.
+Turn the adjuster (bolt) CW (clockwise) by hand till the pads touch the brake disc, turn the adjuster bolt CCW (counterclockwise) by 1/4 to one turn for 10-20mm free play at the end of the parking lever. - 4.
 Tighten the jam nuts securely against the adjusters. - 5.
-Make sure the rear wheels turns freely without dragging. - 6.
+Make sure the rear wheels turn freely without dragging. - 6.
 Turn the adjustor (the one on the lever) and apply the lever.
-While adjusting, it is important you apply the lever back and forth for operation, free play and the locking of the parking position. - 7.
-Make sure the rear wheels turns freely without dragging and parking brake works properly. - 8.
+While adjusting, it is important you move the lever back and forth for operation, free play and the locking of the parking position. - 7.
+Make sure the rear wheels turn freely without dragging and parking brake works properly. - 8.
 Field test for parking.
-It must be capable of holding the laden UTV stationary on an 18% up and down gradient.
+It must be capable of holding the laden UTV stationary on an 18% gradient.

-A temporary adjusting can also be done to the brake cable on the parking lever side by turn the adjuster (nut) directly.
+A temporary adjustment can also be done to the brake cable on the parking lever side by turning the adjuster (nut) directly.
 But the adjust range is limited.
-Always do the procedure 1 to 8 when necessary.
+Always do procedure 1 to 8 when necessary.